HMS-IAC/quantify_edema/README.md

 # How separated are cells in tissue?
 This tutorial teaches how to quantify the extent of cell-cell separation in histopathology tissue.
 Examples shown are on cell-cell separation of inflammed and healthy H&E slices of mouse pancreases.
-This tutorial requires basic familiarity with python, and familiarity with python environments and dependencies.
+This tutorial requires basic familiarity with python.

+# Dependencies
+Install uv following [these](https://docs.astral.sh/uv/getting-started/installation/) instructions.

 ## It follows these steps: